TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 4/17/2022: v3.0.
 Performance update by Purplemandown.
 Markers now calculated in groups each frame instead of all at once, and expensive calls are handled immediately instead of case-by-case.
 5/6/2022: v3.1.
 Bugfixes: crash on item trades in Base, markers not showing when only 1 enemy is on the field, markers not disappearing at map end.
             WarningMarkers object no longer wrapped so its functions can be called by external plugins.
+6/2/2022: v3.2.
+Bugfix: game no longer crashes when using Suspend plugin.